A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Experiments

 \subsection{Speaker recognition results}

 In this section, experimental results in terms of equal error rate (EER) are presented for the three speaker recognition tests: the Cross-Channel test, the Time-Variance test and the Near-Far test.
 We will use `Base', `NPD', `PD' to represent the Baseline method, the nonparallel-data methods (including GSC and WVA), and the parallel-data methods (including SD/LT, MCT and CAT), respectively.
+We also report the performance with AS-norm applied upon SD/LT scores, to show the potential complementarity of the two approaches.
+For comparison, the results of the baseline system with AS-norm are also reported.